StatisticsHealthEconomics/stat0019_binder/README.md

 If you are not familiar with GitHub, your best option is probably to simply download the content of this repository.

-- Click on green button labelled as `<> Code` in the top-right corner and then click on `Download zip`.
+- Click on green button labelled as `<> Code` in the top-right corner and then click on `Download zip`, as shown in the picture below.
 ![](clone-download.png)
+Once the download is complete, unzip the folder.